AngangGuo/blog/content/posts/2021/Notes - Miscellaneous.md

 * Press Enter twice and to type your message after the quote

 ## Outlook
+### How can I show meetings in highlight color?
+For some important meetings, you may want to highlight them so that it can stand out from among your other meetings.

+Right-click on the appointment/meeting/event, select `Catagorize` > `Yellow category`(or any other colors you like).
+You can name the colored category to reflect your purpose.

+### How can I show holidays in my Calendar?
+File > Options > Calendar > Calendar options > Add Holidays > Select your locations(Canada)

+### How to set your calendar working time?
+I start working at 8:00am, but my calendar always show my schedule starting at 8:30.
+I even missed an appointment with our manager at 8:00 because the appointment is hidden at the top line.

+You can change your working hours by setting Start time, End time, Work week, etc. from within Outlook:

+File > Options > Calendar > Work time > Work hours

 ### How to recover deleted message/folder in Outlook?
 See [doc](https://support.microsoft.com/en-us/office/recover-deleted-items-in-outlook-for-windows-49e81f3c-c8f4-4426-a0b9-c0fd751d48ce)